Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Dark Matter observables and existing constraints

 \subsection{Relic density}

-If DM is produced thermally, we can predict the expected relic density for a specific parameter of space point.
+If DM is produced thermally, we can predict the expected relic density for a specific point of the parameter space.
 In particular, for each point in the 2D mass plane ($m_{\tilde{\chi}}$, $\Delta M$), we can find the value of the coupling, $a_R$, that yields the Planck measurement~\cite{Planck:2020Id0} for the relic abundance ($\Omega_{\chi}h^2= 0.120 \pm 0.001$).
-We computed the relic density taking into account both annihilation and co-annihilation, which is particularly relevant when $r = m_\varphi / m_{\tilde{\chi}} \leq 1.2$, see~\cite{Garny:2015wea, Baker:2018uox, Junius:2019dci}.
+We computed the relic density taking into account both annihilation and coannihilation, which is particularly relevant when $r = m_\varphi / m_{\tilde{\chi}} \leq 1.2$, see~\cite{Garny:2015wea, Baker:2018uox, Junius:2019dci}.

 In Fig.~\ref{fig:relic} we have plotted the parameter space points which give a relic abundance compatible with the currently observed value.
 We show the solutions both in the $\Delta M - m_{\tilde{\chi}}$ and the $(r-1) - m_{\tilde{\chi}}$ planes.